google/wuffs/doc/note/pixel-formats.md

 `wuffs_base__pixel_format` is a `uint32_t` that encodes the format of the bytes that constitute an image frame's pixel data.
 Its bits:

-- bit        31 is reserved.
+- Bit         `31` is reserved.
-- bits 30 ..
-28 encodes color (and channel order, in terms of memory).
+- Bits `28 ..= 30` encodes color (and channel order, in terms of memory).
-- bit        27 is reserved.
+- Bit         `27` is reserved.
-- bits 26 ..
-24 encodes transparency.
+- Bits `24 ..= 26` encodes transparency.
-- bits 23 ..
-21 are reserved.
+- Bits `21 ..= 23` are reserved.
-- bit        20 indicates big-endian/MSB-first (as opposed to little/LSB).
+- Bit         `20` indicates big-endian/MSB-first (instead of little/LSB).
-- bit        19 indicates floating point (as opposed to integer).
+- Bit         `19` indicates floating point (instead of integer).
-- bit        18 indicates palette-indexed.
+- Bit         `18` indicates palette-indexed.
 The number-of-planes (the next field) will be 0, as the format is considered interleaved, but the 8-bit N-BGRA color data is stored in plane 3.
-- bits 17 ..
-16 are the number of planes, minus 1.
+- Bits `16 ..= 17` are the number of planes, minus 1.
 Zero means interleaved.
-- bits 15 ..
-12 encodes the number of bits (depth) in the 3rd channel.
+- Bits `12 ..= 15` encodes the number of bits (depth) in the 3rd channel.
-- bits 11 ..
-8 encodes the number of bits (depth) in the 2nd channel.
+- Bits  `8 ..= 11` encodes the number of bits (depth) in the 2nd channel.
-- bits  7 ..
-4 encodes the number of bits (depth) in the 1st channel.
+- Bits  `4 ..=  7` encodes the number of bits (depth) in the 1st channel.
-- bits  3 ..
-0 encodes the number of bits (depth) in the 0th channel.
+- Bits  `0 ..=  3` encodes the number of bits (depth) in the 0th channel.

 The bit fields of a `wuffs_base__pixel_format` are not independent.
 For example, the number of planes should not be greater than the number of channels.
-Similarly, bits 15..4 are unused (and should be zero) if bits 31..24 (color and transparency) together imply only 1 channel (gray, no alpha) and floating point samples should mean a bit depth of 16, 32 or 64.
+Similarly, bits `4 ..= 15` are unused (and should be zero) if bits `24 ..= 31` (color and transparency) together imply only 1 channel (gray, no alpha) and floating point samples should mean a bit depth of 16, 32 or 64.

 Formats hold between 1 and 4 channels.
 For example: Y (1 channel: gray), YA (2
 channels: gray and alpha), BGR (3 channels: blue, green, red) or CMYK (4